 The spectrum from Red to Green in the image below, mirrors the ‘illness-wellness’ continuum we discuss in material such as “Wellness – It’s NOT That Hard”!

 - Red Zone: These are NOT Savvy Foods!
 You should avoid these as much as possible, but it’s not the ‘end of the world’ if you eat them (that’s not to say you won’t ‘pay’ for it in decreased performance).

 - Yellow Zone: Be cautious here.
 While they may not be ‘harmful’, they also won’t help you move to a higher level of well-being either!

 - Green Zone: These are Savvy foods!
 Focus on eating these!
 This where the shortened term ‘EAT SAVVY’ came from.
 “Eat Savvy Foods” – foods that help you move towards a higher level of well-being.

-To get started on the Eat Savvy Diet, download the free PDF, as this gives you a ‘cheat sheet’ for when you go shopping, to easily follow the diet.
-It provides common food choices on a spectrum, to help you know what the savvier choices are to bring home to eat.
-The sliding scale of colour is an easy visual that indicate where your food choices are leading you.
+To get started on the Eat Savvy Diet, download the free PDF onto your phone.
+This gives you a ‘cheat sheet’ to follow the optimal food choices and easily follow the diet.
+Use it when you go shopping to help you know what the savvier choices are to bring home to eat.
+The sliding scale of colour is an easy visual to indicate where your food choices are leading you.

 To get you going . . .